tiaradwiputri/quiz-handson-c1/quiz.md

 ```

 Our target variable has a balance proportion between both classes.
 So our next step is to split the dataset into a train and test set in order to perform a model validation.
 Split `turnover` dataset into a train data using 80% of the data and store it under `train` object.
 Use the rest 20% of the data as the test set and store it under `test` object.
+Use `set.seed()` with seed 100 and `sample()` to randomize `turnover` dataset before.

+> **Notes:** Make sure your R version is 3.6, if your R version not 3.6, use `RNGkind(sample.kind="Rounding")`
 ```
 # RNGkind(sample.kind="Rounding")
 # set.seed(100)